mrmanian/CakeWalk/README.md

 Navigate to the Oauth consent screen and add your link's TLD to the Authorized Domains.

+Make note of your clientid.
+Input your unique ID in the `GoogleLoginButton.jsx` where it says clientId=[your_client_id].

+#### **Facebook Login functionality**

+Go to https://developers.facebook.com/apps and sign up for a developer account or login to your existing personal account.

+Click "CREATE APP" then when prompted select "FOR EVERYTHING ELSE".
+Enter your app name and contact email address.

+Click enter and scroll down to where it says products and select Facebook Login.
+Click on "Settings" and then where it says "Valid OAuth Redirect URI" enter the name of your website/local environment.

+Make note of your appid.
+Input your unique ID in the `FacebookLoginButton.jsx` where it says appId=[your_app_id].

 #### **Run the app**

 That is all for the initial setup!
 We will not have to re-run all of those commands anymore!
 Now, every time you want to run the application, you only have to do the following.
 Open up 3 terminals and run one line per terminal.
 Make sure you are in the root-level directory of the project.